 If paying for your new car out of pocket isn’t an option, your next best bet is to get a loan from a bank or credit union.
-These lenders can usually offer you a better interest rate than a dealer will, and they won’t try to pressure you into a longer-term loan.
-Another great option is myAutoloan.com.
+These lenders can usually offer you a better interest rate than a dealership, and they won’t try to pressure you into a longer-term loan.
+One easy way to shop around for a car loan is myAutoloan.com.
 They match you with four different lenders online so you know you’re getting the best interest rate possible.

 Experts recommend going to the bank before you start car shopping and getting pre-approved for an auto loan up to a certain amount.
-That way, you’ll be under no pressure to sign up for a loan from the dealer.
+That way, you’ll be under no pressure to sign up for dealer financing.
 You can still give the dealer a chance to get your business, but only if they can beat the terms offered by your bank.
 That puts the advantage in the negotiation on your side.

 2. Check Your Credit

 Before you start comparing car loans, check your free annual credit report and your credit score.
 There are several ways to check your credit score for free, including online through Credit Sesame.
 Doing this has two advantages.

 First of all, knowing whether you have good credit or poor credit will give you a better idea of what interest rate you’re likely to qualify for.
 That way, when a bank makes you an offer, you’ll know if it’s reasonable.
 Sites like ValuePenguin and myAutoloan.com can show you what auto loan rates are typical for your credit score.

 Second, it gives you a chance to make sure your credit report is accurate.
 If you find any errors that could be dragging down your score — for instance, a loan you don’t really have, or a missed payment that was actually made on time — you can correct these errors before you apply for a loan.
 To give yourself time to do this, plan to check your credit report a few months before you need to start loan shopping.

 3. Know Your Budget